 FAFSA?
 Work-Study?
 DOE? .GOV?Don’t Worry.
 We’re Here to Help.

-Securing resources to fund your education is necessary for most students and families.
+Most students and families can’t pay for college out of their pockets.
+That’s where scholarships, grants, and student loans come into play.
 But most families have never dealt with the Federal Government, Department of Education, outside scholarships, work-study, and the like.
 Don’t worry.
 We’re here to help.
 Avila University aims to provide education, guidance, and support to all students, and their families, throughout the financial aid process.

 Let’s Find You a Scholarship.